Application Instructions for Master of Science in Cyber Security Engineering

 6. Scores on the Graduate Record Exam (GRE)

-Please note: The GRE requirement will be waived for students who have received the BSCSSE (Bachelor of Science in Computer Science and Software Engineering) or GCSDD (Graduate Certificate in Software Design & Development) from UW Bothell.
+GRE Waiver: The GRE requirement will be waived for students who have received the BSCSSE (Bachelor of Science in Computer Science and Software Engineering) or GCSDD (Graduate Certificate in Software Design and Development) from UW Bothell.

 7. Writing Sample or Essay

-Topic #1: The UWB graduate program offers students the option to complete either a thesis or a capstone project as part of their graduation requirements.
-Describe a project that interest you and that could serve as your thesis/capstone.
+The UWB graduate program offers students the option to complete either a thesis or a capstone project as part of their graduation requirements.
+Describe a project that interests you and that could serve as your thesis/capstone.
 Please discuss the project functionality and the technologies involved.
-What skills would be necessary to complete this project, and what courses would you take first in order to be successful?
-(Please note that your answer is not a commitment to use this project as your thesis/capstone, if you are accepted.)
+What skills would be necessary to complete this project, and what would you take first in order to be successful?

 International applicants are those who currently hold or expect temporary U.S. Visas, including holders of H1-B, H-4 or any other non-immigrant classifications.